bmait101/swass/README.md

 [Maitland, BM](https://bryan-m-maitland.netlify.app/) & [Latka, AL](https://dnr.wisconsin.gov/topic/Fishing/people/centraloffice.html).
 Shifting climate conditions affect recruitment in Midwestern stream trout, but depend on seasonal and spatial context. **Currently under consideration at *Ecological Applications*.**

 Materials with be uploaded and archived upon acceptance of manuscript.
+There are three folders (data, docs, and output) that are being ignored by Git.
+A compiled and clean dataset will be available via Zenodo shortly.